 Green Bank first identified ten barangays (small political and community units) that were reasonably accessible and had a significant enough number of existing clients to warrant sending an employee into the area.
 These barangays were located around Butuan City in northern Mindanao, where the head office of the Green Bank is located.
 Green Bank marketing representatives were able to reach 137 existing clients' homes in five randomly selected treatment barangays.
 A door-to-door deposit-collector service was offered, which would collect funds to be deposited at the local bank.
 The cost of the service was PHP 4 per pickup, and clients could choose either a monthly or bi-weekly pickup schedule.
 If clients chose to participate, they committed to pay for the pick-up service regardless of whether they submitted a deposit, although this was not always enforced.
 The remaining five barangays were offered no collection services, serving as the comparison.
 In both treatment and control barangays, clients could withdraw their funds at any time.

 Results and policy lessons

 Take-Up Determinants: Distance to the bank branch, a measure of the transaction cost that a client incurs by depositing money normally, was a strong determinant of take-up.
-Each additional 10 kilometers a client had to travel to make a deposit increased the probability that they would enroll in the deposit collection service by 6 percentage points.
-Additionally, married women were more likely to take up the service relative to single womenbeing married increased the probability that a woman would take-up the service by about 13 percent.
+Each additional ten kilometers a client had to travel to make a deposit increased the probability that they would enroll in the deposit collection service by 6 percentage points.
+Additionally, married women were more likely to take up the service relative to single women being married increased the probability that a woman would take up the service by about 13 percent.
 However, married men were no more likely than single men to take up the service.
-The gender difference suggests that intra-household decision making factors play a strong role in the take-up of deposit-collection services.
+The gender difference suggests that intra-household decision-making factors play a strong role in the take-up of deposit-collection services.